HyperHDG/HyperHDG/python/README.md

 cython templates.
 The explicit path composes up to the convenient one; extracting build control and transparency out of the string-substitution path does not work in reverse.

+### How the legacy pipeline holds up today

+The design dates from ~2021 and served the project well: one `include()` call gives any of five global loops without a build system in sight.
+Reading it today, most of its problems are the natural cost of implementing a build system by hand inside a library — pieces that CMake and nanobind now provide natively:

+- **Two build trees that don't know about each other.** CMake freezes compiler and flags into `cmake_cython.cfg` in *its* binary dir; the python side reads `<repo>/build/cmake_cython.cfg` and writes artifacts to `<repo>/build/{cython_files,shared_objects}` — both hardcoded relative to the package location (`import_cxx/paths.py`).
+The two coincided only while everyone configured with `-B build`; with CMake presets (`build/<preset>/`) the cfg is no longer found and the machinery silently falls back to a hardcoded `g++-10`. *New path:* one build tree, owned by CMake, per preset — the `hyperhdg.py` cache included, since it is a regular CMake project too.
+- **Inseparable from the source checkout.** `main_dir()` resolves templates, headers, cfg and artifacts relative to the package file; there is no `setup.py`; the CMake install rules ship only the C++ headers.
+The python interface can only be used in-tree. *New path:* modules are ordinary `.so`s importable from anywhere, and `hyperhdg.py` also targets an installed HyperHDG prefix via `find_package`.
+- **Environment locks and hand-rolled staleness.** The exact python minor version is asserted twice (cfg and `cython_log.txt`), and rebuild decisions rest on seven timestamp rules approximating dependency tracking — including "is the `.so` older than `compile_prep.py` itself". *New path:* exactly this bookkeeping is delegated to CMake/ninja, which do it precisely (depfiles) and were built for it.
+- **Shell-out error handling.** Each compile step is `os.system(...)` + `assert`; failures surface as raw compiler stderr in the middle of a script or notebook run. *New path:* precompiled modules fail once, at build time; `hyperhdg.py` raises a python exception carrying the CMake log.
+- **A template pair per global loop.** Every loop needs a hand-maintained `.pyx`/`.pxd` pair kept in sync with the C++ signatures, plus numbered `CyReplaceNN` slots — which is why the newer solver work (Gauss stages, complex scalars, span-based entries) never became reachable from python. *New path:* the single `requires`-guarded `bind_python<>` helper binds whatever protocol subset an instantiation offers, so new loop capabilities appear in python without touching binding infrastructure.

+None of this is a criticism of the original choice: hand-written per-class extension modules, the 2021 alternative, would have been worse, and the string-config UX was ahead of its time.
+The machinery simply predates the tools that now make its job unnecessary.

+### Where the new path can still improve

+- **Coverage.** Only the hyperbolic/timowave module exists; the elliptic, parabolic and eigenvalue loops are reachable from python only through the legacy path until their (small) module `.cxx` files are written.
+- **Data crossing still copies.** Vectors cross the boundary as by-value `std::vector` both ways.
+Zero-copy `nb::ndarray` ↔ `std::span` variants (e.g. an out-parameter `residual_flux2`) are designed but not implemented yet.
+- **In-process iteration.** The legacy hash-named modules let a notebook re-`include()` a changed config within one session; `hyperhdg.load()` reuses the `NB_MODULE` name, and CPython cannot reload extension modules — changed code needs a new module name or a fresh kernel.
+A hash-suffixed module-name mode in `hyperhdg.py` could restore the legacy behavior here.
+- **Installed-prefix mode is untested in anger.** Nobody installs HyperHDG today; the `find_package` branch works by construction but hasn't run against a real install, and `find_dependency(nanobind)` in the exported HyperHDG config remains to be added.
+- **No python-side tests/CI yet.** `tests_python/` exercises only the legacy path; the new modules are validated by the experiment drivers, not by the test suite.
+- **Plotting.** PETSc-free modules only reach the legacy VTU writer; the vtkhdf path is guarded under `HYPERHDG_PETSC`.

 ## On-demand compilation: `hyperhdg.py`

 For exploratory work, `python/hyperhdg.py` compiles a module source string on demand: